-Sprint Reagent C should be handled on its own as a hazardous waste.
-This is our practice for disposing our expired batch.
-However, a dilute mixture of Sprint Reagents A, B and C should be fine to sewer discharge in the majority if not all jurisdictions.
-An extremely small concentration of sodium azide is not a hazardous waste concern, per se, but rather a concern from its tendency to form peroxide crystals on plumbing (which of course if shocked can be explosive).
-However, this is easily mitigated by flushing copiously with fresh water after discharging sodium-azide containing solutions.
+Sprint Reagent C should be handled on its own as hazardous waste.
+This is our practice for disposing of our expired batch.
+However, a dilute mixture of Sprint Reagents A, B, and C should be fine for sewer discharge in the majority if not all jurisdictions.
+An extremely small concentration of sodium azide is not a hazardous waste concern, per se, but rather a concern of its tendency to form peroxide crystals on plumbing (which, of course, if shocked, can be explosive).
+However, this is easily mitigated by flushing copiously with fresh water after discharging sodium-azide-containing solutions.

 No. If precipitate appears in Reagent C, it will not have any effect on the performance of the assay and will not cause any blockages of the system.

 Yes.
-The Sprint Reagent C should be slightly cloudy, that is the normal state of this reagent.
-This might appear as a ubiquitous cloudiness or strands of opaqueness, especially near the bottom of the bottle.
+The Sprint Reagent C should be slightly cloudy; that is the normal state of this reagent.
+This might appear as ubiquitous cloudiness or strands of opaqueness, especially near the bottom of the bottle.
 Clear and cloudy bottles are both normal and fully functional.